Find a Medicare Therapist

 833 Wake Forest Business Park, Wake Forest, North Carolina 27587

 Catina Greene is a Nurse Practitioner in Wake Forest, North Carolina and has been in practice for 14 years.
-They treat Medication Concerns, Grief and Loss, Bipolar Disorder.
+They treat Disability, Attention Deficit Hyperactivity Disorder (ADHD), Insomnia.

 You are not alone; I would love the opportunity to walk with you in this journey.
 Offering complete mental health assessments and formal ADHD Testing.